Kelsey Flores

 He received his J.D. from The Catholic University of America, cum laude, where he was a published member of the Law Review.
 He received his B.A. from American University in political science, cum laude

 Will serves as Board Vice President of an independent, K-8 classical Catholic school, Divine Mercy Academy.
 He is also a Board of Advisors Member of Benedictine College’s Center for Constitutional Liberty.
+Will is a Knight of Merit in the Sacred Military Constantinian Order of St. George.

 Josh Hawley